PaulskPt/RPi_Pico2_datetime_temp_hum/README.md

 License: MIT

 This is a project to show datetime, temperature and humidity values on an OLED display.
-The script runs on a Raspberry Pi Pico 2.
+The Micropython script runs on a Raspberry Pi Pico 2.

 Firmware:
 Pimoroni-pico-rp2350 [repo](https://github.com/pimoroni/pimoroni-pico-rp2350)